More protests today after release of video depicting the deadly police beating of Tyre Nichols

 "That faith is what we will lean on in the coming days, weeks, and months to ensure the totality of circumstances is revealed," according to a statement.
 "Mr. Nichols' family, the City of Memphis, and the rest of the country deserve nothing less.
 We pray for justice, healing, and eventual closure for all involved."

-According to Easter-Thomas, the city council's meeting next week will be "robust."
+According to Easter-Thomas, the City Council meeting next week will be "robust."

 Easter-Thomas said she wants to ensure the police department knows the council supports them but expects officers to do their jobs with the "utmost fidelity."